postprintum/devcomrade/README.md

 - Press <kbd>Shift</kbd>+<kbd>Win</kbd>+<kbd>E</kbd> to open Windows Terminal then <kbd>Win</kbd>+<kbd>Ins</kbd> to paste the Clipboard's content as a single line of text.
 It won't get executed until your press <kbd>Enter</kbd>.
 - Copy any URL into clipboard (e.g., from a console window output, spaces and broken lines are OK), then press <kbd>Shift</kbd>+<kbd>Win</kbd>+<kbd>O</kbd> to open it in your default web browser.

-Oh, and don't hesitate to [follow the author on Twitter](https://twitter.com/noseratio) for any updates, if interested :)
+Oh, and don't hesitate to [follow the author on Twitter](https://twitter.com/noseratio) for any updates or to provide a feedback, if interested.

 <img src="./Art/menu.png" alt="DevComrade Win+F10 Menu" width="300"/>

-*This page will be updated soon.*

 <!---
 # Getting Started